Ella-zizzzy/CS310-Final/README.md

 Team members: Ziyue Li, Shuyi Han, Rongwei Peng

 ## Overview
 This platform is an intelligent image processing and management system designed to leverage a serverless architecture powered by AWS services.
 It provides users with a seamless experience for uploading, processing, recognizing, and retrieving images through advanced technologies.
-The platform integrates AWS Lambda, S3, Rekognition, and RDS (MySQL) to perform efficient image handling and dynamic gallery retrieval.
+The platform integrates AWS Lambda, AWS IAM, AWS S3, Rekognition, API Gatewat, and RDS (MySQL) to perform efficient image handling and dynamic gallery retrieval.

 ## Installation: